 A sensitive soul who is also strong.
 (We can be both.)

-P.S., check out this interview with the author of The Wisdom of Anxiety.
-Lots of wisdom here.
+P.S., Lots of wisdom in this interview with the author of The Wisdom of Anxiety.